Are your horses part of your bushfire plan?

-A property identification code (PIC) is used to determine where animals are normally housed so authorities can direct animal welfare officers and veterinarians to these locations.
+A property identification code (PIC) is used to determine where animals are normally housed so authorities can direct animal welfare officers and veterinarians to these locations, following an emergency.

-You can register a PIC with the Department of Economic Development, Jobs, Transport & Resources
+You can register a PIC with Department of Jobs, Precincts and Regions.

 An emergency relief centre is a designated place to go when there is an emergency that is likely to affect a large number of people.